 Also part of this is whom I’ve lent money to, and whom I’ve borrowed money from.
 The purpose of this is not to be anal about it, but to remember whom I owe money to (even if they forget), and create clarity about where my money goes.

 For the purpose of tracking my lending and borrowing, I have two off-budget (tracking) accounts:

 Borrowed is a generic liability account.
 When I borrow money, that money goes from here into an on-budget account.
 It is categorized as generic inflow, ready to assign.
-This account is either at zero (when I haven’t borrowed anything) or below zero (ideally).
-This is an off-budget liability account, because it’s not my money; I just happen to be holding on to it.
+This account is either at zero (when I haven’t borrowed anything) or below zero.
+This is an on-budget liability account.

 The implementation in beancount is similar to the YNAB one.